Southfields: History

-The building on the corner of Kimber Road and Merton Road once housed the OK Sauce factory, until its takeover by Reckitt and Colman court.
+The building on the corner of Kimber Road and Merton Road once housed the OK Sauce factory until its takeover by Reckitt and Colman.

 Toponymy

 Southfields takes its name from the old manorial system, where it was known as the South Field of the manor of Dunsford.
 The earlier name for the area dates back at least to the year 1247.

 The equivalent North Field lay between West Hill and the River Thames and survives in the short road named Northfields which runs to the east of Wandsworth Park.